The Light Lager Beer Style

-The thing that separates the light lagers, at least the light American lagers, is that they are made with a high percentage of adjuncts which drys them out and makes them so much lighter lagers from most other countries.
+The thing that separates the light lagers, at least the light American lagers, is that they are made with a high percentage of adjuncts which drys them out and makes them so much lighter than lagers from most other countries.
 The exception here is the Munich Helles and Dortmunder Export, which I’ll talk about separately.

 The First Pale Lagers

 Gabriel’s friend Anton Dreher used the new lagering methods in Vienna.
 His use of lighter malts produced possibly the first “light” lager.
 It was still much darker than today’s lager but compared to the dark lagers brewed up to then, it was much lighter.
-The lighter malts gave the Vienna lager an amber-red color which was hughely popular.
+The lighter malts gave the Vienna lager an amber-red color which was hugely popular.

 click here to go to the beerhunter.com and read what Michael Jackson has to say.